In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 10- Select your subnet (VPC1-Subnet) and then click Save.

-11- Select VPC2-Routes, select Route tab and then click Edit routes.
+11- Select VPC2-Routes, select the Route tab and then click Edit routes.

 12- Click Add route.

-13- Click on Add rules button for destination type 0.0.0.0/0 (all packets for the internet) and for targets select the Internet Gateway.
+13- Click on the Add rules button for destination type 0.0.0.0/0 (all packets for the internet), and for targets, select the Internet Gateway.

-14- Select (VPC2-IGW) have created as in the earliest.
+14- Select (VPC2-IGW) have been created as soon as possible.

 16- Select peering VPC1-VPC2 and then click save routes.